DrunkBunnyno1/-portfolio-Anders-Wall/README.md

 # Portfolio-Anders-Wall

-My name is **Anders** and im a student :man_student: at *IT-Högskolan*, and im studing **AI** and **ML**.
+My name is **Anders** and im a student :man_student: at *IT-Högskolan*, and im studying **AI** and **ML**.
-My education whil take two years and after that i hope to find a jobb with **ML**.
+My education will take two years and after that I hope to find a jobb with **ML**.

-I hawe worked as a security oficer :guardsman: for 26 years, and nowe I whant to do somthing difrent.
+I hawe worked as a security officer :guardsman: for 26 years, and now I want to do something different.
-Computers and hardware have always been an intrest of mine, and I took a course in C# and then i whas hooked.
+Computers and hardware have always been an interest of mine, and I took a course in C# and then I whas hooked.
-After that course i took one more, and after that I did know that I whanted to woork whit programing.
+After that course I took one more, and after that I did know that I wanted to work with programing.

->I live whit my family {Me :man: Wife :woman: Child :boy: Child :girl:}.
+>I live with my family {Me :man: Wife :woman: Child :boy: Child :girl:}.
 >
 >My intrests are:
 >